bikoheke/hacktoberfest/PULL_REQUEST_TEMPLATE.md

 console.log("Hello World")
 ```
-Do NOT make your file like this
+Do not make your file like this
 ```
 console.log("Hello World")
 ```